GitJuski/Linux-servers/h6-GJ(In progress).md

 ![65](Screenshots/6/65.png)

-It was similar to the code I wrote when messing around before this so I used it as a reference.
+It was similar to the code I wrote when messing around before this, so I used it as a reference.
 When messing around I used Mozilla's post (Mozilla s.a) and chatgpt as references.

         from django.db import models # this was already there